barnabyk3/Metasploit_Lab/README.md

 The program lists the steps as it achieves them, including in the last line giving the IP address and Port number that the command shell is linking from and to in order to give me the remote shell.
 A remote shell is essentially like sitting in front of the computer I attacked, and getting to type in to it what I want as if I were there.
-As you can see, I typed the command 'whoami' to which the computer responded, 'root'.
+As you can see, I typed the command 'whoami' to which the machine responded, 'root'.
 This is the best possibe scenario, where I can now do anything I want with godlike administrator powers.

 ![image](https://user-images.githubusercontent.com/83624183/117094106-1c486f80-ad20-11eb-8016-e6ce50a4cbaa.png)